GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 </material>
 ```

-I won't show the shader but it is a basic "9-slice" shader with suport for coloring at the 4 corners and a border color, hence the 5 uniforms. **It cannot be overstated how important materials were to the look of Twin Gods' UI, and the ease of development.** The screenshot shown in the top of the article represents the third major "rewrite" of the UI.
+I won't show the shader but it is a basic "9-slice" shader with suport for coloring at the 4 corners and a border color, hence the 5 uniforms.

+**It cannot be overstated how important materials were to the look of Twin Gods' UI, and the ease of development.** The screenshot shown in the top of the article represents the third major "rewrite" of the UI.

 More on how this helped a little later.

 ## UI Styles

-You'll notice in the material definition that there is are `color` attributes not set to any colors you know. `value` can be set to a hex color starting with a "#", or it can be set to a named color defined in the "UI Styles" file.
+You'll notice in the material definition that there are `color` attributes not set to any colors you know. `value` can be set to a hex color starting with a "#", or it can be set to a named color defined in the "UI Styles" file.
 "UI Styles.xml" is a lovely companion piece to "UI Frames.xml".

 It can define colors: